 When you are preaching the Gospel, you need various tools to help you understand the Biblical text.
 As noted in other places on this site and others, you should never begin your preparation looking at these tools, however, you should always ensure that your preaching is in line with what is truth.
-There is nothing that will ruin your credibility faster than basing a major point in your sermon on something that is simply untrue.

 The final step to preaching a sermon that effectively tells a story is to Practice.

 Record yourself telling the story.
 Then transcribe the story from the tape into a manuscript.
 This practice will improve your storytelling and your preaching in general.

 The next step in preaching an effective sermon that makes use of stories is to decide what details that you collected from steps 1 and 2 are useful to help the preacher fulfill the purpose found in step 3.

 In short, the preacher should determine the feelings and the sensory data that are needed to preach a “15-25” minute sermon.

 The third step in Martha Simmons and Henry Mitchell’s method for improving storytelling in preaching is the turning point towards putting together the sermon.
 Here you must determine the behavioral purpose of the sermon.
 You get this by asking yourself, What change in core belief or obedience is the Passage pushing the people to.